farulivan/static-site-generator/content/panic-deploy/call-senior/index.md

 ## 🎯 [Admit your mistake and explain clearly](/panic-deploy/call-senior/admit-mistake)

 Be honest.
-Tell her you deployed without checking the staging environment first.
+You deployed without checking staging.
 Explain the error.
-Ask for help like a professional.
+Ask for help.

 ## 😈 [Blame the intern](/panic-deploy/call-senior/blame-intern)

-"Alex changed some config files and broke everything.
-I'm just trying to clean up their mess."
-Throw someone under the bus to save yourself.
+"Alex broke the config.
+I'm just trying to fix their mess."
+Throw them under the bus.

 ---